The Common Sense Accord

 Revenue sharing will include all team revenue at a rate of 22%.

 Contracts are governed by several house rules.
 Before offering a player a contract, familiarize yourself with these rules.
-Contracts in violation of these rules are subject to review by the Board which reserves the right to void the contract.
-If you wish to offer a contract that breaks one or more of these rules, contact the Board prior to making the offer to explain your intent.
-You will be provided with guidance on an agreeable contract offer.
+Contracts in violation of these rules are subject to review.-

-- Games Played (All Position Players): 126 GP Maximum
+- Games Played (All Position Players): 80 GP Maximum, Plate Appearances 250 Maximum

 - Games Started (Starting Pitchers): 20 GS Maximum

 - Innings Pitched (All Pitchers): 120 IP Maximum for SP/50 IP Maximum for RP